sonic-net/SONiC/doc/fwutil/fwutil.md

 but may have different implementation.

 SONiC FW utility uses platform API to interact with the various platform components.
+SONiC FW utility extends to support for the automatic firmware update based on <platform>_components.json and next reboot option.

 ## 2.2 FW utility